 I've already discussed what web applications are and how they functioning.

-Now you just need to know that web applications rely on two-way exchange of messages between servers and their clients over the Internet.
-This is the basis of the operation of web applications.
 The transferred data is part of the message and is transmitted step by step over the network.
 I am not going to describe the technique of transferring data on the Internet - it is a very complex topic.
 All you need to know is that streams of bytes flow across the Internet between servers and their clients.

 I remind you that in a binary system, one byte is an 8-bit number.
 One byte in decimal system is a number in the range 0 - 255.
 In hex representation that is 0x00 - 0xFF.